jorgefilho/changeHybrisProductsImages/README.md

 # Change Hybris Products Images

-This Project was inspired of a script created by @natanaelpantoja to facilitate the replacement of product images in Hybris with new images.
+This Project was inspired of a script created by [Natanael Pantoja](http://github.com/natanaelpantoja) to facilitate the replacement of product images in Hybris with new images.
 According to that script,  I created this project to modify easily all products images using the new images collection.
 It use a SAP Hybris Commerce Accelerator Recipe to get all products imagens as reference and another folder with new images to substitute.
 The process is very simple.

 ## Important Information